mimi-uxui-dev/workshop-create-workshop/README.md

-# How to create your workshop with Ethereum Play tool
+# How to create your workshop

 **Estimated time:** 25min